-Lastly, top that baby up with the avocado and corn salsa.
+Lastly, top that baby (a.k.a seared tilapia) up with the avocado and corn salsa!

-The tilapia filets will be slightly crispy and seasoned with garlicky, smoky goodness.
-Combine that with the sweetness from the corn, the creamy avocados, the burst of freshness from the cilantro, and the citrus flavor of the fresh lime juice bring and you’ve got yourself a winner.
+Combined with the sweetness from the corn, the creamy avocados, the burst of freshness from the cilantro, and the citrus flavor of the fresh lime juice, the dish has amazing flavors and textures.

 The seasoning for the fish is very similar to my Fish Tacos with Mango Peach Salsa, one of my first few posts on the blog.
 Very similar fish seasoning, a different salsa and equally delicious.

 Whether you are anticipating spring, in the midst of spring, or live in a part of the world where spring/summer happens all the time, give this gorgeous, light, healthy dish a try.